CouncilofLorien/counciloflorien.github.io/docs/cards/F/fatty-bolger.md

 > Scout Hobbit
 >
 > {: .character-text .black-text .p-2 }
 > > _**Unique.**_ Unless he is one of the starting characters, he may only be brought into play at his home site.
-All his corruption checks are modified by +1.
+All of his corruption checks are modified by +1.
 He can tap to cancel a strike against another Hobbit in his company.
 > >
 > > {: .fs-3 }
 > > _“Fatty Bolger had not been idle.
 As soon as he saw the dark shapes creep from the garden, he knew the he must run for it, or perish."_ ***---&#65279;LotRI***